Temper Tantrum Guide: When, Why, and How to Deal with Them

 How to Deal with Temper Tantrums in Toddlers

-Of course, we can try to avoid temper tantrums as much as we want, but they’re probably still going to happen once in a while.
+We can try to avoid or stop temper tantrums as much as we want, but they’re probably still going to happen once in a while.
 When they do, here’s how to handle them:

 - Stay calm.
 If you get angry or upset, this will just escalate the situation.
 Take a moment to breathe if you need to and speak to your child in a calm, caring voice when you are both ready.